TOMAAATO MADNESS – TURBO TOMATO Review

 Its Psycho Pigs UXB updated and features fast, non linear, multi-level, one or two player action, a host of special power-ups and enemies, big boss enemies, five separate sub games, special themed levels and – most importantly – lots of explosions, death, explosions, screaming death and death.

-Turbo Tomato kicks off from the start with a really good startup picture (which is also the retail big-box image) by Stoo Cambridge (yes that old geezer that worked at Sensible Software and did the amazing Cannon Fodder and Sensible World Of Soccer gfx).
+Turbo Tomato kicks off from the start with a really good startup picture (which is also the retail big-box image) by Stoo Cambridge (yes, that old geezer who worked at Sensible Software and did the amazing Cannon Fodder and Sensible World Of Soccer graphics).

 John and Adam Girvin did most of the in-game graphics back in the 90s but to my knowledge, John did the finishing touches this year (without Adam) although the very talented Kevin Saunders and Chris McAuley helped with making this game look like it was originally intended to do and at the same time fresh.

-Yes, the game might look a bit primitive at first but once you start playing it and give it a chance that is when you will realize the insane amount of charm and humour there is to be found in it bundled with awesome turbo speed gameplay mayhem.
+Yes, the game might look a bit primitive at first, but once you start playing it and give it a chance, that is when you will realise the insane amount of charm and humour there is to be found in it bundled with awesome turbo speed gameplay mayhem.

 The game is such mayhem that I had to take a break from it for a few days (several times throughout the whole project) as my hand simply swelled up, muscle pain due to excessive Zipstick use and so on